shaheersighs/my-portfolio/README.md

 # 🌐 Personal Portfolio Website

 This is my personal portfolio website, designed to showcase my skills, projects, and contact information in a clean, modern, and responsive layout.
-It's a single-page website built with HTML and CSS and hosted using GitHub Pages.
+It's a single-page website built with HTML and CSS and hosted netlify.

 ---